 It’s not surprising to see why beard trimmers have gained in popularity over the past few years.
 They have quietly replaced the humble razor as the preferred styling tool of choice for men with beards who are proud to show it off.

-With a little help from the experts, we’ve compiled eight of the best beard trimmers today that’ll help keep the rugged masculine look sans the stranded-on-an-island one.
+With a little help from the experts, we’ve compiled a list of the best beard trimmers today that’ll help keep the rugged masculine look sans the stranded-on-an-island one.

 Beard Trimmer Essentials

-These are the four factors that will guide you to the right beard trimmer:
+These are the four main factors that will guide you to the right beard trimmer:

-Beard Length: Most premium beard trimmers above the AU$50 mark will include adjustable length settings these days.
-The incremental level of adjustment usually increases with price and is more suited to the discerning bearded man who knows and wants an exacting beard/stubble length every time.
+Beard Length: Most beard trimmers should include adjustable length settings these days.
+The incremental levels of adjustment usually increase (become more precise) with the price and are more suited to the discerning bearded man who knows and wants an exacting beard/stubble length every time.

 Know your own beard (long, medium, short, stubble) and choose your trimmer accordingly.
 An expensive trimmer with 25 length settings is pointless if you’re just using the short stubble setting every time – a cheaper one can do the same job.

-Trimmer Purpose: Some beard trimmers can be multi-purpose body trimmers and groomers, so make sure you know what you’re using it for as the accompanying attachments could be for shaving heads or other regions other than the soft contours of the face.
+Trimmer Purpose: Some beard trimmers can be multi-purpose body trimmers and groomers, so make sure you know what you want to use it for, as the accompanying attachments could be for shaving heads or other regions other than the soft contours of the face.
 We don’t recommend you use one trimmer for your whole body.
 If you want to trim hairs elsewhere, we suggest you invest in a dedicated body groomer.

 Trimmer Features: One of the most overlooked areas of beard trimmers is their ease of cleaning.
-The most advanced trimmers today have vacuum features which are designed to suck up the loose beard hair as it is being cut.
+The most advanced trimmers today have built-in vacuums which are designed to suck up the loose beard hair as it is being cut.
 This makes for the ultimate in trimming leaving close to zero mess and quick disposal.

 Other features to look out for include a pop-out head for easy cleaning, water-proofing for quick cleaning and use in the shower if you wish, and add-ons for nose and ear hair detailing.
-Also take note of what the blades are made of.
+Also, take note of what the blades are made of.
 Stainless steel is cheap but will blunt quicker than titanium coated blades.
 If you go stainless, it just means you’ll need to lubricate the blades more often to prevent a dull trim.

 Where To Buy Beard Trimmers

-Besides the online market, there’s plenty of of physical stores men can head to in search of their ideal trimmer.
+Besides the online market, there are plenty of one physical stores men can head to in search of their ideal trimmer.
 If you’re not a fan of international adapters then definitely go for the latter option.
 It might cost slightly more than online buying locally but it’s guaranteed you’ll have a warranty and a locally designated charger.